olets/griid/README.md

 	Full-width cells are cell-N-N or `cell-full`, and do not require `row-end`

-2. For A and B, columns are separated by
+2. For multi-row grids (B and C), columns are separated by `@griid-cell_spacing` and rows are separated by `@griid-row_spacing`

-3. In all cases,
+3. In all cases, cells are vertically centered.

-	Cells are separated by the griid-cell_spacing value,

-	Cells are vertically centered.
 	- Add `.top` or `.bottom` to a column to customize its vertical alignment
 	- Add `.top` or `.bottom` to a row or row group to customize the default for its child columns
 	- Override upstream up customizations by adding `.top`, `.middle`, or `.bottom` to a row or column